FedeDP/libmodule/README.md

 You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
 To see a real project using libmodule, check [Clightd](https://github.com/FedeDP/Clightd).

-## Travis CI
+## CI

-Libmodule, samples and tests builds are tested with both gcc and clang on [travis](https://travis-ci.org/FedeDP/libmodule) on supported platforms.
+Libmodule, samples and tests builds are tested on [builds.sr.ht](https://builds.sr.ht/~fededp/libmodule) on linux and freebsd.
-Moreover, tests are executed too; on linux, tests are also valgrind checked.
+Moreover, tests are executed and valgrind checked too.
-Unfortunately macOS reported weird memleaks about cmocka, so valgrind-check had to be disabled there.

 ## What is a module, anyway?